funbringer/norsu/README.md

 Known `cmd_options`:

-* `--pgxs` -- use PG config files provided by extension, as in `pgxs` command
+* `--pgxs` -- use PG config files provided by extension, as in the `pgxs` command
 * `--psql` -- run `psql` connected to a defaut DB after PostgreSQL has started

 Create and run a temporary instance (DB) of PostgreSQL using build named `target`.
-The instance will be up & running until command is interrupted (e.g. with `SIGINT`).
+The instance will be up & running until the command is interrupted (e.g. with `SIGINT`).

 Example: